The hunt for superyachts of sanctioned Russian oligarchs

 - Published

-Two superyachts linked to Russian billionaire Roman Abramovich have landed in Turkey, beyond the reach of UK and EU sanctions.
+Two superyachts linked to Russian billionaire Roman Abramovich have docked in Turkey, beyond the reach of UK and EU sanctions.

 Each of the vessels cost more than $500m and are among a number tracked by Lloyd's List Intelligence.
 The shipping data experts have been monitoring on-board tracking devices and have shared this information exclusively with the BBC, enabling the journeys of these and other vessels linked to sanctioned Russians to be plotted.